-Minoxidil is a non-prescription hair loss treatment that you apply directly to your scalp.
+Minoxidil is a non-prescription hair loss treatment that you typically apply directly to your scalp.
 Exactly how it works is still a bit of a mystery, though many theories abound.
-What’s important is that it’s safe and effective.
-Around two-thirds of men who use minoxidil in clinical studies see a cessation of hair loss followed by a period of regrowth that lasts for as long as they continue to apply the solution.
+What’s important is that research shows it to be safe and effective.1 Around two-thirds of men who use minoxidil in clinical studies see a cessation of hair loss followed by a period of regrowth that lasts for as long as they continue to apply the solution.2

 Of course, your experience won’t mirror anyone else’s exactly.
 Everyone’s response time to minoxidil is different.
 Still, seeing the treatment’s potential should give you the hope and drive you need to apply it twice daily.

 If you’re curious about minoxidil or other hair loss solutions, you should check out our guide to the best hair loss treatment.